 Dr. Awino Okech has for the last twelve years been involved in social justice transformation work in Eastern Africa, the Great Lakes region, and South Africa.
 Dr. Okech’s work has focused on women’s rights in conflict and post conflict societies, security sector governance and governance more broadly.
 She has supported the work of a number international and inter-governmental organisations in these areas, most notably: acting as lead researcher for Niger and Burkina Faso in a UNECA commissioned study on “Causes and Consequences of conflict in the Sahel” in 2015, serving as the lead drafter for the African Union’s Operational Guidelines on Gender and Security Sector Reform in 2014 and supporting UNDP’s Somaliland Civilian Police Programme review their police reform work in Hargeisa in 2012.

-Dr. David Mwambari is an assistant professor of international relations at the School of Humanities and Social Sciences, United States International University–Africa (Nairobi) and an adjunct faculty at The African Leadership Centre (ALC) in the Faculty of Social Science & Public Policy at King’s College London.
-He was previously a visiting research associate at the ALC, King’s College London (2012–2014).
-He has taught at Shawnee State University (Portsmouth, OH, USA) as a visiting assistant professor of international relations (2010–2011), has served as a teaching assistant at Syracuse University (2008–2010) as well as at United States International University–Africa (2007–2008), and as a tutor at La Trobe University (2011–2012).
-He has given lectures and has presented and published scholarly work and poetry.
-His research interests include youth, memory, and security in postconflict countries; indigenous peace-building initiatives; and reconciliation and development.
+David Mwambari is an FWO postdoctoral research fellow at the Department of Conflict and Development Studies at Ghent University in Belgium and an adjunct faculty at The African Leadership Centre (ALC) in the Faculty of Social Science & Public Policy at King’s College London (UK).
+He is part of the faculty at the Oxford Consortium on Human Rights workshops and has lectured in workshops held at the University of Oxford, Quinnipiac University (NY) and the Graduate Institute, Geneva.
+He was previously an assistant professor of international relations at the School of Humanities and Social Sciences, United States International University–Africa (Nairobi).
+Mwambari was also a visiting research associate at the ALC, King’s College London and Nairobi (2012–2014).
+From 2010 to 2011 he taught at Shawnee State University (Portsmouth, OH, USA) as a visiting assistant professor of international relations, and has served as a teaching assistant at Syracuse University (2008–2010), and as a tutor at La Trobe University (2011–2012).
+He has given lectures and has presented and published scholarly works and poetry in academic and non-academic forums internationally.

 Desmond Davies, originally from Sierra Leone, has been a journalist and commentator on African affairs for more than 40 years.
 He is a former Editor of West Africa Magazine in London where he also worked for New African and Africa Now magazines in the 1970s and 1980s, becoming Editor of the latter in 1984.
 He continues to write extensively on African and global affairs.
 He has a wide range of contacts in Africa and has interviewed numerous heads of state, political, business and cultural leaders.
 Desmond is currently the London Bureau Chief for the Ghana News Agency (GNA).
 He is a Mentor in strategic communication at the African Leadership Centre, King’s College London.